 All full-time graduate students must register for a minimum of nine (9) credits per semester, with a maximum of fifteen (15) credits allowed.
-For further information, visit the Graduate School website.
+For further information, visit the Graduate School website – Policies and Procedures.

 Part-time Graduate Students

-Part-time graduate students must be registered for 8 or fewer credits a semester.
-For further information, visit the Graduate School website.
+Part-time graduate students must be registered for eight (8) or fewer credits a semester.
+For further information, visit the Graduate School website – Policies and Procedures.

 The University reserves the right to terminate the enrollment of any student whose conduct, class attendance, academic record or financial obligation should prove unsatisfactory.